Smashing-Tech/docs/saves/Encryption.md

 ## Helpful knowledge

-The encryption is essentially just a [Vigenère cipher](https://www.khanacademy.org/computing/computer-science/cryptography/crypt/v/polyalphabetic-cipher) applied in addition to a [Cesar cipher](https://www.khanacademy.org/computing/computer-science/cryptography/crypt/v/caesar-cipher).
+The encryption is essentially just an Affine cipher, which is a [Vigenère cipher](https://www.khanacademy.org/computing/computer-science/cryptography/crypt/v/polyalphabetic-cipher) applied in addition to a [Cesar cipher](https://www.khanacademy.org/computing/computer-science/cryptography/crypt/v/caesar-cipher).
 (Yes.
 Please click the links.)

 For those who don't know: